Daymarc Foundation

 Overview

 The Daymarc Foundation is a private independent foundation established in Wayland, Massachusetts, with tax-exempt status granted by the IRS in September 2018.
-The foundation is classified under NTEE code T22 (Private Independent Foundations) and is designated as a 501(c)(3) organization.
+The foundation is classified under NTEE code T22 (Private Independent Foundations) and is designated as a 501(c)(3) organisation.

 The foundation appears to be a family foundation with governance by individuals connected to the Cedrone/Steen family.
 No public mission statement has been disclosed, and the foundation does not maintain a public-facing website or published funding guidelines.